jonathan-karl/applied-social-data-science/Techniques of Spatial Economic Analysis/Raw Data/README.md

 	- (download [here](https://dhsprogram.com/data/available-datasets.cfm))
 	- The data should be safed in the pre-made folders.
 	- Example: When downloading DHS data for Mali, the download will contain multiple subfolders including "MLGE7AFL".
 This folder contains the geo-information and should be safed in the folder "2018" which is saved in the folder "Mali".

+4. GHS Population Data (~2GB)
+	- To allow for weighing luminosity values, the GHS population dataset serves well.
+I recommend downloading the following:
+		- Product: GHS-POP
+		- Epoch: 2015
+		- Resolution: 9 arcsec
+		- Coordinate system: WGS84
+	- The file "GHS_POP_E2015_GLOBE_R2019A_4326_9ss_V1_0.tif" should be dropped in the folder "Population"